 Food Safety Laboratory

 The laboratory provides testing and analysis for the inspection divisions of the Bureau of Food Safety and Laboratory Services and the Bureau of Plant Industry for agronomic products and pesticide regulations and applications.
+This lab has been accredited by the American Association for Laboratory Accreditation (A2LA).

 The support consists of routine testing for adherence to standards of identity and tag guarantees, as well as problem solving in the areas of consumer concerns, quality defects, animal exposure to toxic substances and methods development for proficiency in the field of agricultural analytical science.